-4..
+4.2.2.
 Pure Electric Range city (PERcity) (if applicable)

-The pure electric range for the applicable WLTP city test cycle PERcity for PEVs shall be calculated from the PEV Type 6 test procedure as described in paragraph of this annex using the following equations:
+The pure electric range for the applicable WLTP city test cycle PERcity for PEVs shall be calculated from the PEV Type 6 test procedure as described in paragraph 3.4.3. of this sub-annex using the following equations: